What Is a Life Insurance Medical Exam and Why Do Insurers Require It?

 Life insurance companies use medical exams to assess your current health status and estimate your life expectancy.
 The exam provides objective data about potential health risks that might affect how long you'll live, which directly impacts the insurer's financial risk.

-Insurers require medical exams primarily for policies with higher coverage amounts—typically those over $250,000.
+Insurers traditionally required medical exams for policies with higher coverage amounts, typically those over $250,000.
 The exam verifies the information you provided on your application and screens for undisclosed conditions that could increase the insurer's risk.
-This process protects both the company from fraud and helps ensure you receive accurate premium quotes based on your actual health status.
+This process protects the company from fraud and helps ensure you receive accurate premium quotes based on your actual health status.

 The medical exam creates a comprehensive health profile by combining your medical history questionnaire with physical measurements and laboratory test results.
 This information helps underwriters classify you into a risk category, which determines your premium rates.
 Understanding the life insurance underwriting process helps you know what to expect throughout your application.